gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHttpdHowTo.md

 Irrespective of the Stroom scenario being deployed - Multi Node Stroom (Application and Proxy), single Standalone Stroom Proxy or single Forwarding
 Stroom Proxy, the configuration of the `/etc/httpd/conf/httpd.conf` file is the same.

-We start by modifying the configuration file by, add just before the ServerRoot directive the following directives which are designed to make the httpd service more secure.
+We start by modifying the configuration file by adding just before the ServerRoot directive the following directives which are designed to make the httpd service more secure.

 ```text
 # Stroom Change: Start - Apply generic security directives